An update as been written and is at the very bottom of the post. Make sure to read it too! 🙂

 It would be easy to just blame all this on my husband since he never reads my blog.
 But I’m too nice a person to do that.
 I admit it, I messed up.
 Getting our master bedroom just right has been a challenge to say the least.
 I am STILL not done with it.
 I have plans on new bedding and curtains then I should be finished.
 Although the room has gone through quite the transformation since the beginning.
-Here is a photo of what it looked like before I first started on it.
+Here is a photo of what it looked like before I began the renovation.

 I also forgot to mention I painted the closet turquoise as well.
 I had some spare paint left over from doing the side tables and decided I was tired of the wood look in the closet.